DivadNojnarg/deminR/README.md

 run_app(usecase = "local")
 ```

+There is a "database" usecase which require a PostgreSQL database to be launched.

 ## TO DO
 - [x] add new reactiveValue in r to know the current device (David)
 - [x] double click or long press for mobile?
 (Discuss)...